 1. Communication with PLC or similar devices

-By this communication the PROMOTIC application gets data from external devices - PLC devices, intelligent inputs/outputs, etc. The device is the most often connected via Ethernet or over the serial line (to PC for example over the port COM1, COM2, etc.).
+By this communication the PROMOTIC application gets data from external devices - PLC devices, intelligent inputs/outputs, etc. The device is the most often connected via Ethernet or via the computer's serial port (to PC for example over the port COM1, COM2, etc.).
 It can be also connected by special card, for example for PROFIBUS DP Siemens, etc.

 Over the serial line (RS232/RS485/RS422 interfaces) or over the Ethernet the PLC device can "talk" by its special language, which means by the communication protocol.
 For example SAIA PLC is using the S-BUS protocol, Modicon (and others) is using Modbus protocol, etc.